Mikezpo/paws-and-plates/README.md

 ## Technologies to be used
-In this project was built using the following technologies:
+To build this project we'll be using the following technologies:
 - HTML
 - CSS
 - JavaScript